DragencryptedSE/JozeniDS-Legacy/README.md

 - Can save attributes.
 - Capable of saving any Instance from Roblox Studio's Insert Object widget.
 Everything, including scripts and meshparts.
 - Ability to manipulate data with ease, especially if using a DataStore editor plugin.
-- Auto saving support, but is not recommended because DataStore throttling.
+- Auto saving support.
-- Offline data testing supported.
+- Offline mode support.
 - Studio-only DataStore Scope support.

 # Use case examples